Ace Combat Infinity

 is a 2014 combat flight simulation video game developed by Project Aces and published by Bandai Namco Games for the PlayStation 3.
 It is the sixteenth title in the Ace Combat series, and was released worldwide in May 2014.
 It is the first partially free-to-play title in the series, and unlike most games in the series, Infinity takes place on Earth.
-However, it includes certain elements from past Ace Combat games, including historical events, organizations, superweapons, and original aircraft.
+Still, it includes certain elements from past Ace Combat games, namely historical events, organizations, superweapons and original aircraft.

-Bandai Namco ceased all of the game's services on March 31, 2018.
+Bandai Namco officially ceased all of the game's services on March 31, 2018, although a group of fans managed to restore complete functionality to most of Infinity's main features and modes via private server or self-hosted servers in May 2026.
+However, the project (dubbed "Operation Eternal Liberation") currently only works through RPCS3 emulation.